SunkenSplash/SunkenSplash/README.md

 ### Hello there!

 My name's William!
-I'm a student and amateur developer with experience in Python, JS, C++, Swift, and Java.
+I'm an undegraduate student and amateur developer with app development experience for native iOS and Android and robotics experience.

-I make bots for Discord and I love to be a part of the amazing developer communities there.
-I'm also a programmer for the VEX Robotics Competition, team number is 229V, Ace Robotics!
+I used to make bots for Discord and I used to compete in the VEX Robotics Competition (team 229V).

-Feel free to add me on Discord (my username is SunkenSplash) or [join my development server](https://discord.gg/nSPQsNBR3V) to see some of the projects I'm working on!
+Feel free to add me on Discord (my username is SunkenSplash).

 Open to collaborate, send me a DM!